“Chargebacks” are Now “Disputes” and Other Big Term Changes

 Because liability has already been assessed with allocation disputes, there technically isn’t a representment opportunity (now known as a dispute response).
 Instead, merchants will respond with pre-arbitration.
 Pre-arbitration is applicable when new information has become available—such as a credit being issued.

 Stay Up-to-Date on Visa Programs

 The payments industry is dynamic.
 New challenges and opportunities emerge on a daily basis.
 If you’d like to stay one step ahead, sign up for our newsletter.
-We’ll let you know if VCR reason codes are updated again and share everything else you could possibly need to know about chargebacks, disputes, and risk management.
+We’ll let you know of any VCR updates and share everything else you could possibly need to know about chargebacks, disputes, and risk management.